-As you scale, you may find “same-side network effects,” where the value proposition benefits from collective scale.
-Group purchasing organizations (GPOs) are a great example of where a VSV can aggregate a merchant's collective buying scale to negotiate preferential pricing or terms.
+As you scale, you may find same-side network effects, where the value proposition for everyone involved increases with scale.
+Group purchasing organizations (GPOs) are a great example of this: a VSV can aggregate a merchant's collective buying power to negotiate preferential pricing or terms.
 GPOs work best when the supplier market is fragmented and your merchant’s collective scale can exert meaningful buyer power.

-When a GPO hits its stride, it can have net revenues of 1-2% of GMV with some providers hitting 50% EBITDA margins.
-The successful companies who have deployed this strategy range from the healthcare industry to the public sector to hospitality.
-I’ll have more on these organizations in an upcoming essay, but it is an opportunity that is available to the VSV that dreams big enough.
+When a GPO hits its stride, it can have net revenues of 1-2% of GMV, with some providers hitting 50% EBITDA margins.
+Successful companies who have deployed this strategy have ranged from the healthcare industry to hospitality.
+For more on how to implement a GPO strategy, you can read our essay here.

-You should also look for data sharing opportunities across merchants.
-There can be concerns with data sharing, but local merchants tend to be pragmatic and open to methods that avoid competition and privacy risk.
+You should also look for data-sharing opportunities across merchants.
+There can be concerns with data sharing, but most local merchants tend to be pragmatic and open to methods that avoid competition and privacy risk.
 Co-operative analytics, benchmarking, retargeting, bundling, and affiliate networks can be powerful multiplayer merchant offerings, particularly in verticals that are highly fragmented.

 Step 3: Land a Wedge Offering with the Target Stakeholder

-Your merchant application offers engagement with the target stakeholder.
-Take that opportunity to provide the target stakeholder a wedge offering that creates a landing point to make them your customer.
-Ultimately, you’re looking to establish a control point with the target stakeholder, so think through the concepts from our control points essay.
+Your merchant application provides engagement with the target stakeholder.
+Take that opportunity to provide them with a wedge offering that creates a landing point to make them your customer.
+Ultimately, you’re looking to establish a control point with the target stakeholder, so think through the concepts from our essay on that topic.

-Your merchant side application is typically a workflow, so your target stakeholder wedge is often an extension of this workflow to allow a fully digital experience or “straight through processing.”
-As in all great products, the more friction you can remove from a workflow, the happier everybody will be.
+Your merchant-side application is typically a workflow product, so your target stakeholder wedge will often be an extension of this workflow, allowing a fully digital experience or “straight-through processing.”
+As with all great products, the more friction you can remove from a workflow, the happier everybody will be.

 The wedge may need to integrate into the target stakeholders’ incumbent software provider.
 In that case, it is important to complement rather than try to rip and replace that other system.
 Go light on the monetization (freemium, indirect, take rate, tiered), and have your wedge improve the value of the incumbent system.
-Extending through the value chain can be a 10 year affair, so play the long game.
+Extending through the value chain is a 10-year affair, so play the long game.

-To show you are benefiting all stakeholders—merchant, target stakeholder, and end consumer—you need to demonstrate you are adding value to the transaction rather than just exerting power from merchant density.
+To show you are benefiting all stakeholders—merchant, target stakeholder, and end consumer—you need to visibly demonstrate the value you are adding to the transaction, rather than just exerting power from merchant density.

 Some examples of adding value to the target stakeholders include:

 - Reduced cost and increased transactional speed: Everybody likes being paid quicker or electronically.
 By making it easy, a VSV can make everybody happy.
-Bill.com is the canonical example.
-They help small business merchants automate the monthly task of paying bills, but also help suppliers to get paid more quickly.
-And both sides avoid data entry and reconciliation because it’s all done within the same software.
+Bill.com is the canonical example: they help small business merchants automate the monthly task of paying bills, and help suppliers to get paid more quickly.
+Both sides avoid data entry and reconciliation because it’s all done within the same software.

-- Multi-party product or service information and education.
-Some examples: Salon SaaS vendors are working on communication channels that help beauty product companies communicate product information across salon, stylist, and consumer.
+- Multi-party product or service information and education: For example, salon SaaS vendors are working on communication channels that help beauty product companies communicate product information across salon, stylist, and consumer.
 Product information management company Salsify unifies product catalogs across suppliers and retailers.
 Order and pay at table providers are building capabilities to allow consumers to engage with restaurant menus, and share preferences and reviews across friend groups.

 - Access to funds or credit: ServiceTitan offers consumer financing so a merchant’s end customers can easily finance capital expenditures like HVAC equipment.